tektoncd/catalog/task/kaniko/0.7/README.md

 When using a workspace, the workspace shall be bound to a secret that embeds the configuration file in a key called `config.json`.

+When using kaniko to push to ecr and you are not authenticating using instance role, the workspace shall be bound to a secret that embeds the credentials files.

+see how to create the secret [here](https://github.com/GoogleContainerTools/kaniko#pushing-to-amazon-ecr)

 ## Usage